 No candidate with a disability is excluded unless it is clear that the candidate is unable to perform a duty that is intrinsic to the role, having taken into account reasonable adjustments.
 Reasonable adjustments to the recruitment process are made to ensure that no applicant is disadvantaged because of their disability and questions asked during the process are not discriminatory or unnecessarily intrusive.
-This commitment to actively promote an environment where disabled candidates and employees are welcome was further strengthened in July 2018 when the Group achieved Disability Confident Employer (Level Two) status building on our initial success as Disability Confident Committed in 2017.

 Training and development

 The OSB People Development Team, based in both the UK and India, concentrates on providing learning and development opportunities for all employees, using a mix of internal and externally-sourced content, which are delivered through a range of media, including workshop and digital formats.

 A key focus throughout 2019 was the implementation of OSB’s Fit to Practice Scheme, which requires line managers to play a more proactive role in identifying development needs, providing developmental feedback and establishing appropriate activities to continually progress competence levels of their direct reports.

 Within CCFS, the approach regarding training and competence requirements is managed on a departmental basis and, as such, there is an opportunity for us to establish a consistent and Group-wide approach throughout 2020.